An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Introduction

 \section{Introduction}

-In the robot learning community, {\em sim-to-real} approaches seek to leverage inexpensive simulation experience to more efficiently learn control policies that perform well in the real world.
-This paradigm allows us to utilize powerful machine learning techniques without extensive real-world testing, which can be expensive, time-consuming, and potentially dangerous.
-Sim-to-real transfer has been used effectively to learn a fast humanoid walk \cite{hanna2017grounded}, dexterous manipulation \cite{openai2019solving}, and agile locomotion skills \cite{peng2020learning}.
-In this work, we focus on the paradigm of simulator grounding \cite{farchy2013gsl, hanna2017grounded, chebotar2019closing}, which modifies a simulator's dynamics to more closely match the real world dynamics using some real world data.
-Policies then learned in such a grounded simulator transfer better to the real world.
+Transfer learning with dynamics mismatch refers to using experience in a source environment to more efficiently learn control policies that perform well in a target environment, where the two environments differ only in their transition dynamics.
+For example, if the friction coefficient in the source and target environments is sufficiently different it might cause the action of placing a foot on the ground to work well in one environment, but cause the foot to slip in the other.
+One possible application of such transfer is where the source environment is a simulator and the target environment is a robot in the real world, called sim-to-real.
+In sim-to-real scenarios, source environment (simulator) experience is readily available, but target environment (real world) experience is expensive.
+Sim-to-real transfer has been used effectively to learn a fast humanoid walk \cite{hanna2017grounded}, dexterous manipulation \cite{openai2019solving, R21, R22, R23, R24, R25, R26}, and agile locomotion skills \cite{peng2020learning}.
+In this work, we focus on the paradigm of simulator grounding \cite{farchy2013gsl, hanna2017grounded, chebotar2019closing}, which modifies the source environment's dynamics to more closely match the target environment dynamics using a relatively small amount of target environment data.
+Policies then learned in such a grounded source environment transfer better to the target environment.

 Separately, the machine learning community has also devoted attention to imitation learning \cite{bakker1996robot}, i.e.\ the problem of learning a policy to mimic demonstrations provided by another agent.
 In particular, recent work has considered the specific problem of {\em imitation from observation} (IfO) \cite{liu2018imitation}, in which an imitator mimics the expert's behavior without knowing which actions the expert took, only the outcomes of those actions (i.e.\ state-only demonstrations).
 While the lack of action information presents an additional challenge, recently-proposed approaches have suggested that this challenge may be addressable \cite{torabi2018behavioral, Torabi_2019}.